nuxt/learn.nuxt.com/README.md

-# learn.nuxt.com
+# Nuxt Tutorial Playground

 > [!WARNING]
 > This project is unfinished and heavily work in progress.

-An interactive Nuxt playground for learning Nuxt.
+An interactive interactive tutorial and playground for learning Nuxt.
 Powered by [Nuxt](https://nuxt.com) and [WebContainers](https://webcontainers.io/).

 Inspired by [learn.svelte.dev](https://learn.svelte.dev).